Become an informed Catholic. Click here to join the fight.

 Advent prepares Catholics to rejoice during Christmastide in Christ's salvific mission by fruitful meditation on Christ's three comings: as humble Savior, as future judge and as silent Eucharistic Lord.
-Catholics conduct spiritual house cleaning during Advent so they can joyfully receive Christ at Christmas in Holy Communion with a fresh appreciation for His gifts of truth and grace.
+Catholics conduct spiritual house cleaning during Advent to spiritually prepare them for Christmastide.
+A fruitful Advent redounds to a joyful Christmas.

-Christmastide traditionally lasts 40 days, ending February 2 on Candlemas Day with simultaneous feasts: the Purification of the Blessed Virgin Mary and the Presentation of her divine Child Jesus in the Temple.
-In the Novus Ordo rite, however, the liturgical season ends with the Baptism of the Lord, which directly follows the feast of Epiphany that's on the twelfth day of Christmas.
+Christmastide traditionally lasts 40 days after Christmas Eve.
+It ends Feb.
+2 on Candlemas Day with simultaneous feasts: the Purification of the Blessed Virgin Mary and the Presentation of her divine Child Jesus in the Temple.
+In the Novus Ordo rite, however, the liturgical season concludes with the Baptism of the Lord, which directly follows the feast of Epiphany on the twelfth day of Christmas.